Thoriri/thorir-website/content/project/DeepGreen/index.md

 $$ \boldsymbol{\Sigma}_{A_i} =  \begin{pmatrix} 3 & 0  & 0 \\\ 0 & 3  & 0 \\\ 0 & 0 &  0 \end{pmatrix} $$

 Note that the error on the z-value in $\boldsymbol{\Sigma}_{A_i}$ is 0 since we know that each ball is on the table and not hovering over it or under it.

+### Video of Performance
+Putting all this math together (with a lot of programming) we can see the following performance:

 {{< vimeo 335260829 >}}